-While I procrastinated, I continued to putter around the half -furloughed life while getting extra comfy with the indoors.
-Since Montana decided to get polarized with -9 temps.
-There are many benefits to living in Montana, this isn’t one of them.
+While I procrastinated, I continued to putter around the half -furloughed life while getting extra comfy with the indoors, since Montana decided to get polarized with -9 temps.
+There are many benefits to living in Montana, the winter weather isn’t one of them.

 At some point during my sweatpant ramblings, I realized there is a tiny camp light that runs on solar in our frontcountry gear.
-It’s used rarely because its 5 ounces which is too “heavy” for backcountry camping.
+It’s used rarely because 5 ounces which is too heavy for backcountry camping.
 Ounce equal pounds, pounds equal cranky!

 Leveling Up Savings

 If I need to buy something like floss, I will search for cheap versions that are frequently online.